fal3n-4ngel/Slip-App/README.md

 # Slip-App Id Card Screen
-  a fork for the idcatd screen
+  a fork for the idcard screen